jquense/yup/README.md

 - `stripUnknown`: remove unspecified keys from objects.
 - `recursive`: when `false` validations will not descend into nested schema (relevant for objects or arrays).
+- `transform`: this will make validate to return the results of the validations instead of the input values.
 - `context`: any context needed for validating schema conditions (see: `when()`)

 ```js